Kamen Rider: Dragon Knight: International DVD releases

 In addition to airing outside the United States, Kamen Rider: Dragon Knight is available on DVD in certain countries.
 In Brazil, 13 DVD Volumes containing all 40 episodes were released by PlayArte Home Video even though their site only lists the first two.
 In Germany, "Season 1 – Vol. 1" and "Season 1 – Vol. 2" were released on DVD by EuroVideo and m4e (Made For Entertainment) in February 2010, but no other volumes were released due to the show's cancellation over there.
 On July 21, 2010, Toei released the first DVD box set of Kamen Rider: Dragon Knight containing the first 20 episodes along with a DVD release of a Special Event that took place in January 2010 in Japan.
 Throughout the summer of that year, Toei released 10 DVD Volumes of all 40 episodes as well as a second box set with the last 20.
 In most parts of Asia, 10 DVD Volumes and 2 DVD box sets of all 40 episodes were released by Medialink.
+There are no current plans to release Dragon Knight in the United States, despite the release of several of the Japanese Rider series, including Kamen Rider Ryuki, the series from which Dragon Knight draws its footage, on Blu-Ray in the US.